neudabei/sluggable_tl_gem/README.md

 ### Configuration

 1. Run a migration to create an extra column called `slug` formatted as string for all elements that require sluggish URLs.
-2. In your respective model (e.g. the user model) include `include Sluggable`
+2. In your respective model (e.g. the user model) `include Sluggable`
 3. Also in your model reference the column that you want to use to create slugs (e.g. `username` column in the user table or `title` column in the post model)